larrybotha/everything/resources/videos/Huberman Lab Episode 1 - How Your Nervous System Works & Changes.md

 16:57
 They do it by sensing magnetic fields.
 And many other species do these incredible things.
 17:04
 We don't, humans are not magnetic sensing organisms.
-We can't do that because we don't have receptors that sense magnetic fields.
+We can't do that because we don't have receptors that sense magnetic fields.==
 17:11
 There's some data that maybe some humans can sense magnetic fields but you should be very skeptical of anyone 17:17